-The small round green fruits of Denniston's Superb look like typical green gages, and have the classic rich gage-like flavour.
-However this variety is now generally considered to be a true European plum, on the basis of its upright growth habit and reliable cropping.
+The small round green fruits of Denniston's Superb look like typical green gages, and have the rich gage-like flavor.
+However, illustrating how ill-defined the boundary between European plum and gage is, it is now generally considered to be a true European plum, on the basis of its upright growth habit and generally reliable productivity.

-These niceties need not bother the gardener - if you want a green gage without the fussy demands of some other green gages, Denniston's Superb is a good choice.
-By the standards of fruiting plums it also has particularly attractive blossom.
+These niceties need not both the gardener - if you want a green gage without the fussy demands of some other green gages, this is the one to choose.

 Rated by the Victorian writer Hogg as "a first-rate dessert plum".